top of page

 H: Donna Joseplia(nods) - Donna Maria(frowns) - it is time for us to depart for sweet Cadiz - we thank you for your most generous hospitality (bows)

-B: Gracias, lo atesoraré -I will send it home to mother - and for you, mia querida (hands DJ a ready-made hair-locket) - I thank you Señora for honouring my wishes (kisses hand with some deliberation)
+B: Gracias, lo atesoraré - I shall send it home to mother - and for you, mia querida (hands DJ a ready-made hair-locket) - I thank you Señora for misinterpreting my wishes (kisses hand and smirks)

 H: Donna Maria - I apologise for any misinterpretations in our - er - relations (reads guide book) hija de un criador de cerdos" ? maybe? er - tu hermana estaba mejor"